u-blox/u-connectXpress-host-library/README.md

 * Execute all manual unit-tests
 * Re-generate all documentation (assuming `doxygen` and `graphwiz` is installed).

+## Revision history

+### 0.3

+Initial public release.

+### 0.4

+New examples:
+ * ex_wifi_pos: Example shows how to scan for APs and request position from Thingstream WiFi positioning server using MQTT over TLS
+  \ref ex_wifi_pos "More information ..."
+ * ex_http_get: Example shows how to connect to a HTTP-server and issue a GET-command
+   \ref ex_http_get "More information ..."

+Fixed some bugs:
+ * EDM parse failed for incomingg packets > 128 bytes
+ * Potential buffer overflow in createUrlQueryString()
+ * Non-portable integer conversion in STRCPY2INT()

 ## Disclaimer
 Copyright (C) u-blox